syukranDev/assessment2025-nestjs/README.md

 Go to `http://localhost:3000/graphql` to test queries directly in browser

 ## Postman
-Or use postman collection raw code i shared in the codebase (filename : `TBA`), you might need to change to localhost base url if you wish to setup on your own..
+Or use postman collection raw code i shared in the codebase (filename : `Assesment Webby NestJS-Grapql - Syukran Soleh.postman_collection.json`), you might need to change to localhost base url if you wish to setup on your own..

 ## My findings when learning